 E-commerce success depends on visual communication.
 In this photo, Evan makes design changes to the web site.
 An intern pursuing his degree in network security at Wake Technical College, he handles product updates and photo editing.

 Our employees are personally invested in each project as it develops.
 Here, Ben is initializing serial communication for a robot control system.
-Ben is an electrical engineering intern through NC State.
+Ben is an electrical engineering graduate through NC State.
 He has experience in self-navigating robotics and electrical prototyping.

 Unitas, a bearded dragon, has been with us for two years.
 His specialty is watching everyone walk by, sleeping, staying warm and eating crickets.
 He hangs out at our 3-D printers, which we use to produce custom printed parts.